 Dr. Stefan Wellert

 The D8 diffraction system (Bruker AXS) in reflectometry mode is used to measure thin film samples (e.g. polymer films at silicon wafers) to determine film thickness and interface roughness.
-Bruker AXS reflectometer is equipped with a Goebel mirrors before the sample.
-Corresponding to the Cu-Kα1 transition the wavelength of the instrument is 0.1542 nm.
-In addition to solid planar substrates, also thin liquid films in a Langmuir through can be measured.
+The Bruker AXS reflectometer is equipped with a Goebel mirror before the sample.
+Corresponding to the Cu-Kα1 transition, the wavelength of the instrument is 0.1542 nm.
+In addition to solid planar substrates, thin liquid films in a Langmuir trough can also be measured.